charlesetc/caribou/plan.md

 * "List.nth\_exn 0 called on list of length 0" when list () returns []
 * Doesn't work when executed from vim with :make
+* If you are able to quickly type some text into stdin before the tty display is able to accept them, it will be behind in processing events, each time you input an event, it will process the one previously inputed.

 # Feature requests